Croquet: American six-wicket

 The American-rules version of croquet is the dominant version of the game in the United States and is also widely played in Canada.
 It is governed by the United States Croquet Association.
 Its genesis is mostly in association croquet, but it differs in a number of important ways that reflect the home-grown traditions of American "backyard" croquet.
 Official rules were first published in 1894 by the Spalding Athletic Library, as adopted by the National American Croquet Association.

 American six-wicket uses the same six-wicket layout as both association croquet and golf croquet, and is also played by two individuals or teams, each owning two balls.

 Like association croquet, the object of the game is to be the first to pass each of their balls through all six hoops in both directions and to strike the central peg, for a total of 26 points.
 Unlike association croquet, balls are always played in the same sequence (blue, red, black, yellow).
 The limitation of roqueting each ball once between hoop points is, unlike in association croquet, carried over from turn to turn until the ball scores the next hoop.
 In American six-wicket, this is termed "deadness", and a separate board is required to keep track of the deadness for all four balls.
 A further difference is the more restrictive boundary-line rules of American croquet.
 In the American game, roqueting a ball out of bounds or running a hoop so that the ball goes out of bounds causes the turn to end, and balls that go out of bounds are replaced only 9 in from the boundary rather than 1 yd as in association croquet.
 "Attacking" balls on the boundary line to bring them into play is thus far more challenging.

 Nine-wicket

-Nine-wicket croquet, sometimes called "backyard croquet", is played mainly in the United States and Canada.
-In this version of croquet, there are nine wickets, two stakes, and up to six balls.
+Nine-wicket croquet is played mainly in the United States and Canada.
+In this version of croquet, there are nine wickets, two stakes, and up to six players with one ball each.
 The course is arranged in a double-diamond pattern, with one stake at each end of the course.
 Players start at one stake, navigate one side of the double diamond, hit the turning stake, then navigate the opposite side of the double diamond and hit the starting stake to end.
 If playing individually (Cutthroat), the first player to stake out is the winner.
 In partnership play, all members of a team must stake out, and a player might choose to avoid staking out (becoming a Rover) in order to help a lagging teammate.

 Each time a ball is roqueted, the striker gets two bonus shots.

 For the first bonus shot, the player has four options: